 Inaugurated by PERSPECTIV - Association of Historic Theatres in Europe - the European Historic Theatres Day took place on 25 October 2019 for the third year.

 Performances, lectures, guided tours and other festivities took place to commemorate the day.
 Let us know how you are planning to celebrate in 2020.
 Post your event on Facebook and share it on the European Historic Theatres Day Facebook page. @europeanhistorictheatresday

 Join in the celebration, mark events, post a story or pictures of your favourite theatres in Europe on social media.
 If you’re at a theatre watching a play, attending a tour, working backstage, or just hanging out – tell everyone why you love your historic theatre.

 Use the tags #European #HistoricTheatresDay #EuropeanHistoricTheatresDay on Facebook, twitter, and Instagram and connect to theatres across Europe.

-On Twitter @visittheatres will be hosting a live ‘tweetathon’ throughout the day profiling events and activities.
+On Twitter @visittheatres hosts a live ‘tweetathon’ throughout the day profiling events and activities.

 PERSPECTIV the Association of Historic Theatres encourages and supports the conservation and restoration of historic theatres, promotes exchange between theatres and those interested in them, initiates and supports research, and introduces the public to this extraordinary European cultural heritage.
 It established the European Route of Historic Theatres www.erht.eu